Least Developed Countries Independent Expert Group

 Dr. Diaw has worked for 30 years as a researcher, 15 of which as an international scientist with the Center for International Forestry Research and the International Institute of Tropical Agriculture.
 He has led or contributed to several international programmes on adaptive collaborative management, governance, environmental services and rural livelihoods, alternatives to slash and burn agriculture, decentralising environmental management and sustainable forest management.

-Dr. Diaw holds a PhD in Economic Anthropology from Laval University, Canada, an MA in Rural Sociology from Michigan State University, America and a Master in Philosophy and Sociology from the University of Dakar in Senegal.
+Dr. Diaw holds a PhD in Economic Anthropology from Laval University, Canada, an MA in Rural Sociology from Michigan State University, America and a Masters in Philosophy and Sociology from the University of Dakar in Senegal.
 His research interests and publications cover themes such as African history, migrations, fisheries, tenure regimes and property rights, climate change mitigation and REDD, governance of biodiversity and multi-stakeholder landscapes, model forests, participatory action research and interactive social methodologies.

 Dr. Gyawali is a hydroelectric power engineer and a political economist who, during his time as Minister of Water Resources in Nepal, initiated reforms in the electricity and irrigation sectors focused on decentralization and promotion of rural participation in governance.
 He also initiated the first national review and comparison of Nepali laws with the guidelines of the World Commission on Dams.